-A Constantinople to Bulgaria is probably not the best option any longer.
-This opening limits the number of SCs Turkey can potentially capture in '00 since Greece cannot be taken and places Turkey at risk of getting no builds.
+As stated earlier, opening with A Constantinople to Bulgaria is probably not the best option any longer.
+This opening limits the number of SCs Turkey can potentially capture in '00 since Greece cannot be taken.
+It also places Turkey at risk of getting no builds.
 Should Austria-Hungary order A Budapest to Rumania, A Vienna to Budapest, and A Trieste to Serbia, while Russia orders F Sevastapol to Black Sea, A Warsaw to Galicia, and A Moscow to Ukraine, the allies can take Bulgaria and the Sultan gets nothing.
 If, however, A Constantinople opens to Macedonia, the Sultan can try for Greece even as A/R is grabbing the rest of the Balkans.